livegnik/2way-poc-design/README.md

 * Influence does not propagate automatically: edges have bounded authority, and delegation must be explicitly recorded and accepted by both parties
 * Degrees of separation restrict unsolicited interaction, preventing Sybils from spamming nodes that never opted into a relationship path

-Large numbers of unanchored identities therefore remain inert—they can generate traffic, but they cannot mutate state, gain reach, or drain attention without first satisfying the same structural requirements as legitimate participants.
+Large numbers of unanchored identities therefore remain inert - they can generate traffic, but they cannot mutate state, gain reach, or drain attention without first satisfying the same structural requirements as legitimate participants.

 ## 10. Denial-of-service containment